BenCaunt8300/stockit/README.md

 or disable the polynomial feature with the methods argument ``` poly_bool ``` which is true by default

 # Install:
-within the stockitPackage directory run the following command:
+within the directory run the following command:
 ```
 pip3 install .
 ```